-With an estimated 293.6 billion emails set to be sent in 2019, inbox overwhelm is becoming harder and harder to avoid.
+With an estimated 293.6 billion emails set to be sent this year, inbox overwhelm is becoming harder and harder to avoid.
 The situation has gotten so bad that, according to a McKinsey analysis, the average professional spends 28% of the work day reading and answering email.

-Why Do You Need To Set Reminders In Gmail?
+Why Do You Need To Set Email Reminders In Gmail?